Yang Gongren

 Yang Guan (died 639), courtesy name Gongren, better known as Yang Gongren, formally Duke Xiao of Guan, was a Chinese military general and politician during the Sui and Tang dynasties, at one point serving as a Tang chancellor.

 Background

 It is unknown when Yang Gongren was born.
-He was the oldest son of Yang Xiong (楊雄), a distant nephew of the Sui dynasty's founder Emperor Wen, who was considered one of the four most powerful officials at one point early in Sui, with Gao Jiong, Yu Qingze (虞慶則), and Su Wei and who was created an imperial prince with various titles, eventually the title of Prince of Guan.
+He was the oldest son of Yang Xiong (楊雄), a distant nephew of the Sui dynasty's founder Emperor Wen, who was considered one of the four most powerful officials during the early Sui dynasty, with Gao Jiong, Yu Qingze (虞慶則), and Su Wei and who was created an imperial prince with various titles, eventually the title of Prince of Guan.